 Pain & Non-Pain Comorbidities:

-Includes shared biopsychosocial mechanisms underlying comorbid pain and non-pain conditions (affective/behavioral and other medical conditions), treatment approaches and population studies of these conditions.
+Includes shared mechanisms underlying comorbid pain and non-pain conditions (affective/behavioral and other medical conditions), treatment approaches and population studies of these conditions.
+Non-pain conditions may include, but are not limited to: sleep disorders, obesity, and depression.

 Includes mechanisms, therapy development, and management of pain caused by burn, peri-operative procedures, TBI, SCI, and other nerve injuries, and other traumatic events.